asimonder/asimonder.github.io/_pages/about.md

 &nbsp;

 Welcome to Marine Aero- & Hydrodynamics Laboratory led by <a href="/pi/">Dr. Asim Önder</a> at <a href="https://maev.nsysu.edu.tw/?Lang=en">Department of Marine Environment and Engineering</a> of <a href="https://www.nsysu.edu.tw/">National Sun Yat-sen University</a>.
 The lab conducts interdisciplinary research that lies at the interface of ocean engineering, applied mechanics, data and computational science.
 A primary objective is to solve geophysical and engineering problems involving complex multi-phase, multi-scale flows in the marine environment.
-Our mission is to aid the understanding of underlying small scale processes controlling the global climate change and to mitigate its effects with innovative green energy technologies.
+Our main mission is to aid the understanding of underlying small scale processes controlling the global climate change and related extreme events, and to mitigate their effects with resilient structures and innovative green energy technologies.

 The current research interests include:
 - <b> Air-sea interactions</b>: wind-wave interactions, gas and heat exchange, Langmuir circulations